How Will I Know If A Computer/Laptop Is Good For Music Recording?

 How Do I Check My Computer’ DPC Latency?

-To check your DPC Latency, simply download the small utility at http://www.thesycon.de/dpclat/dpclat.exe and launch it.
+Checking your DPC Latency is easy.
+Simply download the small utility at http://www.thesycon.de/dpclat/dpclat.exe and launch it.
 No software installation is required.
 Use the DPC Latency checker on your PC to determine if it will be able to run real-time audio.
 (The majority of computers, regardless of price, can have DPC interruptions which will wreak havoc with your audio):

-Use the DPC Latency checker on your PC to determine if it will be able to run real-time audio.
+Use the DPC Latency checker on your PC to determine if it will be able to run real-time audio without dropouts, essential for music recording.
 (The majority of computers, regardless of price, can have DPC interruptions which will wreak havoc with your audio).

 Let it run for several minutes and it will give you a read-out of your DPC levels in colored, bar graph form.
 In general, green is great!
 Yellow bars are not so good and red bars are total audio interruptions.

 If you have occasional red-bar-spikes, it still may not be caused by your hardware, per se.
 Check the website above for some suggestions on “tweaking” your settings to reduce DPC’s.
 It is entirely possible that your computer processor’s IRQ’s are causing the traffic jams.
 You may be able to temporarily disable specific processes (Battery widgets, automatic updates, etc…), and have much better results.